nagi1/foodics-coding-challenge/README.md

 13. Filter out ingredients that have been notified before. and send an email to the admin.

+### Scheduled Jobs

+-   `ResetNotifiedIngredientWhenGetRefiledJob` will reset the `notified_at` column of the ingredients that have been notified before and the stock is above 50%.
+This job will run every 5 minutes.

 ## Testing

 1. Run the tests